 It was learnt that the engines were sold to arms dealers on the black market.

 Intelligence reports suggested the engines were later transported to a US-sanctioned Middle Eastern country that was keen on developing its own fighter jet

-With this, Malaysia would be a tempting choice for many of the US controlled blacklist lists (perhaps one on who is assisting terrorists and rogue countries).
-Even though, it is a theft (and not a willing sale & purchase), Malaysia’s reputation has been grossly tarnished.
+With this, Malaysia would be a tempting choice for many of the US-controlled blacklist lists (perhaps one on who is assisting terrorists and rogue countries).
+Even though it is theft (and not a willing sale & purchase), Malaysia’s reputation has been grossly tarnished.

 Malay Mail reports:-